tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 - When they receive a message or fragment which is out of order, either because it is not the next expected message or because it is not the next piece of the current message.
-Implementations MUST NOT send ACKs for handshake messages which they discard as out-of-order, because otherwise those messages will not be retransmitted.

 - When they have received part of a flight and do not immediately receive the rest of the flight (which may be in the same UDP